openstack/nova/doc/source/admin/configuration/schedulers.rst

 Filters host by disk allocation with a per-aggregate ``max_io_ops_per_host`` value.
 If the per-aggregate value is not found, the value falls back to the global setting.
 If the host is in more than one aggregate and more than one value is found, the minimum value will be used.

-For information about how to use this filter, see :ref:`host-aggregates`.
-See also :ref:`IoOpsFilter`.
+Refer to :doc:`/admin/aggregates` and :ref:`IoOpsFilter` for more information.

+.. _AggregateMultiTenancyIsolation:

 AggregateMultiTenancyIsolation
 ------------------------------

-Ensures hosts in tenant-isolated :ref:`host-aggregates` will only be available to a specified set of tenants.
+Ensures hosts in tenant-isolated host aggregates will only be available to a specified set of tenants.
 If a host is in an aggregate that has the ``filter_tenant_id`` metadata key, the host can build instances from only that tenant or comma-separated list of tenants.
 A host can be in different aggregates.
 If a host does not belong to an aggregate with the metadata key,